A proposed central Greenwich pre-school for children three and under was approved by the Planning & Zoning commission on Tuesday night.

 Lincoln Ave is restricted residents only from 11:00am until 2:00pm on weekdays.

-Tiffany Costanzo of 14 Lincoln avenue, directly next door to 6 Lincoln Ave, said she and her husband rented the house for four years before buying it just weeks ago.
+Tiffany Costanzo of 14 Lincoln Ave, directly next door to 6 Lincoln Ave, said she and her husband rented the house for four years before buying it just weeks earlier.

 “We’ve already had experiences on their Sunday programs with parents who block our driveway and pull in our driveway,” Costanzo said.